river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 Date Created: 2024-01-02 by Bibi Powers-McCormack
 Date Updated: 2024-01-09 by Bibi Powers-McCormack

-The purpose of this document is to provide an overview for how to work with GitHub repositories (also referred to as "repo") within the [RC SFA GitHub Organization](https://github.com/river-corridors-sfa).
+The purpose of this document is to provide an overview for how to work with GitHub repositories (also referred to as "repo") within the [River Corridor Science Focus Area (RC SFA) GitHub Organization](https://github.com/river-corridors-sfa).
 Below you will find guidance for getting started, managing, and collaborating using GitHub.

 ## How to set up a repo within the river-corridor-sfa GitHub Organization

-You should add your work to a GitHub repository within the river-cooridors-sfa GitHub Organization when the contents of your repo are associated in any way with the RC SFA.
+You should add your work to a GitHub repository within the `river-corridors-sfa` GitHub Organization when the contents of your repo are associated in any way with the RC SFA.
 Examples include, but are not limited to, creating figures for a manuscript, writing scripts to process data, and developing analyses.

 You can either create a new repository in the GitHub Organization, or add an existing repo.
 Directions can be found below:
 - [Creating a new repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) in a GitHub Organization.
 At step 4, select `river-corridors-sfa` as the Owner.